Responding to Disaster Risk

 In addition, Nisshinbo Holdings Inc. and major business sites of the Group have organized a self-defense fire brigade, which conducts periodic inspections of fire prevention equipment and other facilities, as well as water spraying drills.
 In addition, annual disaster prevention inspections have been conducted for more than 60 years to strengthen the company's ability to respond immediately after a disaster strikes and to develop an initial response system.

-In FY2023, Nisshinbo Holdings added a function (push notification function) to its safety confirmation and emergency communication system to request input of safety information.
+In FY2024, the Nisshinbo Group added the functions of sending emails to all employees and displaying a summary list of safety information to the safety confirmation and emergency contact system.
 In preparation for the occurrence of a large-scale disaster, the company is further upgrading the system to speed up employee safety confirmation by conducting company-wide training for inputting and responding to such requests.

 BCP Initiatives in the Procurement Supply Chain

 Nisshinbo Group is inquiring about the status of BCP in the procurement supply chain as a survey item for suppliers.
-The results for FY2023 show that many suppliers perceived their BCP efforts as insufficient, but compared to FY2022, there was a slight trend toward promoting BCP efforts and activities.
+In the FY2024 results, many suppliers were found to have insufficient BCP initiatives.
 The company will continue to provide feedback and support on the survey results, aiming to improve the Nisshinbo Group's supply chain BCP.

 Specific Activities of the Group Companies